 There shall be a Mission Directorate under the charge of Joint Secretary in Ministry of Urban Development for ensuring effective coordination with State Governments and other agencies for expeditiously processing the project proposals.
+The Joint Secretary and Mission Director (JNNURM) would be the Mission Director.
 National Technical Advisor shall be one of the Members of Directorate.
 The Mission Directorate will process the project proposals received from State Governments and place them before Central Sanctioning and Monitoring Committee for consideration.